BCDevOps/openshift-wiki/docs/EDB/ServiceDefinition.md

 ### Security Reviews

-EDB is covered by the existing Openshift PIA.
+EDB is covered by the existing OpenShift PIA.

 A STRA is currently underway.